Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Introduction

 It is natural to investigate whether those decay rates obtained in the literature are optimal for generally hyperbolic systems, specifically relying on the lower bounds of time-decay estimates.
-More importantly, the theory of decay character for the Cauchy problem \eqref{GEQSYM}-\eqref{data} is left open so far, and there are few results regarding the sharp regularity assumption of initial data for the large-time behavior of solutions.
+More importantly, the theory of decay character for the Cauchy problem \eqref{GEQSYM}-\eqref{data} remains open so far, and there are few results regarding the sharp regularity assumption of the initial data for the large-time behavior of solutions.